 Source: Cannabis Cheri

 If I were to describe shake with one simple word, I would say “leftovers”.
 Because basically, that’s what it is – cannabis leftovers.
-In other words, when you separate your buds and store them in a jar, you will see some pieces of the cannabis flower, resin, and tiny bud pieces on the very bottom.
+In other words, when you separate your buds and store them in a jar, you will see some pieces of the cannabis flower, resin, and buds on the very bottom.

 You can get shake from us here.